Cauda Equina Compensation Payouts Guide

 Some other examples of past awards in cauda equina cases are as follows: –

-£3.4 million, to a 35-year-old gentleman who injured his back and was sent away from a hospital emergency department the day after.
-The next day he went back to the hospital, as his condition had worsened and was then diagnosed with progressive cauda equina syndrome.
-In the early hours of the next day, he underwent emergency decompression surgery.
-The defendant partly admitted liability, admitting there had been a failure to recognise and treat the condition on the first hospital attendance and that there would have been some resulting injury.
-However, it was not admitted that the delay caused immobility, inability to work in dependency on crutches and mobility scooter.
-Nevertheless, the very large settlement award was agreed pre-trial in January 2019.
+- £3.4 million To a 35-year-old gentleman who injured his back.
+The next day (Day 2), he was sent away from a hospital emergency department.
+Day 3 he went back to the hospital, as his condition had worsened.
+The diagnosis was then made of worsening cauda equina syndrome.
+In the early hours of Day 4, emergency decompression surgery was done.
+The hospital admitted that there had been a failure to recognise and treat the condition during the first hospital attendance.
+They also admitted some resulting injury.
+However, it was not admitted that the delay caused immobility, inability to work, dependency on crutches and mobility scooter.
+Despite this, the settlement award was agreed to before a trial in January 2019.

-£1.5 million for a 46-year-old lady for injuries suffered following a delay in diagnosing and treating cauda equina syndrome in 2003.
-She suffered impaired sphincter control, right foot drop and her bowel and bladder functions were affected and, when later undergoing medical procedures, she contracted MRSA.
-This was a settlement in 2009 and in today’s terms, the claimant in this position would be likely to receive a much higher award.
+- £1.5 million For a 46-year-old lady for injuries suffered following a delay in diagnosing and treating cauda equina syndrome in 2003.
+She suffered impaired sphincter control and right foot drop.
+Her bowel and bladder functions were affected.
+She had to have further medical procedures, after which she suffered MRSA.
+This was a settlement in 2009.
+Today a claimant in this position will receive a higher award.

-£750,000 for a 50-year-old gentleman after failure to appropriately investigate and identify a large central disc prolapse in November 2008.
-He suffered cauda equina syndrome, resulting in neurological impairment of mobility, incontinence, sexual dysfunction and neuropathic pain.
+- £750,000 A In 2008, a 50-year-old gentleman suffered a large prolapse of a spinal disc.
+He suffered cauda equina syndrome, leading to permanent problems with mobility, incontinence, sexual dysfunction and nerve pain.
 Liability was admitted and pre-trial settlement was agreed in 2013.

-£250,000 to a lady who had suffered long-standing back problems and had undergone two past operations on her spine.
-She developed difficulty passing urine and numbness in her right buttock going down her thigh.
-Her GP and the local Accident and Emergency Department did not recognise the severity of her problems, so her eventual surgery was delayed.
-She was left with permanent and severe pain in one leg and foot and a loss of bowel and bladder control.
+- £250,000 To a lady who had suffered long-standing back problems and had undergone two past operations on her spine.
+She developed difficulty passing urine as well as numbness in her right buttock and thigh.
+Her GP and the local Accident and Emergency Department did not recognise the severity of her problems, so surgery was delayed.
+She was left with permanent and severe pain in one leg and foot, as well as loss of bowel and bladder control.

-£225,000 to a 54-year-old man, a former lorry driver, who injured his back after moving road signs around in a lorry.
+- £225,000 A This was for a 54-year-old man, a former lorry driver, who injured his back after moving road signs around in a lorry.
 He visited 2 GPs who both failed to spot Cauda Equina Syndrome.
-He lost his job and was left in permanent pain with mobility problems.
+His job was lost.
+Permanent pain with mobility problems were suffered.
 He needed shin splints and walks with the aid of elbow crutches.

 You may need practical, emotional, or financial advice and support.
 We have listed many sources of help in our separate web-page.
 Click on this link to access invaluable information and resources: Support after Cauda Equina

-All reputable and specialist clinical negligence solicitors offer no win, no fee for cases that look reasonable to investigate.
-If a solicitor asks you for money upfront they may not be specialists.
-Go elsewhere to find a specialist who offers no win, no fee.
-Click on the following links for our detailed explanation about funding medical negligence claims and the no win no fee agreements that we offer to our clients.
+All reputable and specialist clinical negligence solicitors offer no win, no fee.
+If a solicitor asks you for money upfront, then they may not be specialists.
+Do look elsewhere to find a specialist who offers no win, no fee.
+Click on the following links for more info on funding medical negligence claims and no win no fee agreements that we offer.